 Budget Running Watches

 This is now what’s considered an entry level running watch and it has EVERYTHING including smart watch features.
+No need to overspend to just get the basic data you need to run.

 - wrist based HR, sleep tracking